 High in Costa Rica’s Central Valley, on the fertile slopes of Barva Volcano and Poás Volcano, we turned a once-muddy coffee field turned motocross field into a thriving farm: Finca Rosa Blanca is home to 30 acres of certified organic coffee.
 We use no agrochemicals, no pesticides, no herbicides, and no fungicides; instead, we fertilize our soil with rich compost and the protection of native shade trees.
 And they make for some great coffee.

 And now, we are so honored to share that the World Coffee Challenge has recognized both our efforts and our achievements.
-To the tune of first and third place!
+To the tune of five first place awards, including the Best Coffee in Central America!

 So, ‘tis the season to suggest, could this be 2022's tastiest, most aromatic holiday treat, stocking stuffer, or gift you give this year?
 We think so!

-The World Coffee Challenge: Café Rosa Blanca Wins First and Third Place
+The World Coffee Challenge 2023: Café Rosa Blanca Wins Five First Place Awards!

-That’s why we’re so excited to announce that Café Rosa Blanca recently made a showing at the World Coffee Challenge, where the pros – that is, the Q Graders – awarded us with top place for Organic Coffee and third place for the Arabica Naturals category – both, high accolades, considering the delicious company we keep!
+That’s why we’re so excited to announce that Café Rosa Blanca recently made a showing at the World Coffee Challenge, where the pros – that is, the Q Graders – awarded us with top place in five categories; Best Organic Coffee, Best Sustainable Coffee, Best Fermented Coffee, Best Washed Coffee, Best Coffee in Central America– high accolades, considering the delicious company we keep!

-This award-winning blend is a fermented “Koji” variety that we will offer for sale to all of you in 2023.
+This award-winning fermented “Koji” variety is one that we will offer for sale to all of you in 2024 (while supplies last).

 A Taste of Costa Rica: From Our Farm to Your Stocking